 It’s perfectly natural for bees to swarm and an amazing site to behold.
 However, the urban beekeeper will want to keep in mind the potential for nearby citizens to complain to authorities about ending beekeeping in town.

 An accomplished beekeeper will learn the skills necessary to prevent swarming, by increasing ventilation and making sure the colony does not become congested.
-Learning how to make a split is also useful when it comes to managing hives for swarm prevention and for making new hives.
+Learning how to make a split is also useful for managing hives for swarm prevention and for making new hives.